hikaya-io/airflow/README.md

 ### Setting the Variables Manually
 To add these Variables, naviagte to the `Admin -> Variables - ADD/+`

-Depending on DAG that you've activated, add the following Variables
+Depending on which DAG you've activated, add the following Variables:

 #### Postgress Settings
 `POSTGRES_DB_PASSWORD = ''`